gnaudio/jabra-linux-samples/BT-linkquality-and-battery/README.md

 For more information in general on the Jabra Linux SDK please visit the [Jabra Developer Zone](https://developer.jabra.com/site/global/sdk/linux/index.gsp)

 ## How to build and run the code sample
-Before trying to build the project in Visual Studio Code you need to create 2 symbolic links to the libjabra.so.1.12.2.0 files:
+Before trying to build the project in Visual Studio Code you need to create 2 symbolic links to the libjabra.so.1.12.2.0 file:
 ```
 ln -s libjabra.so.1.12.2.0 libjabra.so.1
 ln -s libjabra.so.1.12.2.0 libjabra.so